nradulovic/hw_calidus/README.rst

 Introduction
 ============

-This document shall describe procedures to build audio power amplifier using LM1875 or LM3886 integrated circuits.
+This document shall describe rationales used to design and build audio power amplifier using TDA7293 integrated circuit.

 Architecture
 ============

-Low power sections:
-High power sections:
+The amplifier architecture consists of the following sections:

+* Input circuit
+* Power amplifier
+* Power supply
+* Control and Monitoring Unit (CMU)

+All sections are located on a single PCB.

 Input circuit
 =============